Tingey House

 Tingey House, officially known as Quarters A, is the official residence of the Chief of Naval Operations of the United States Navy.
 Built in 1804, it is located at the Washington Navy Yard in Washington, D.C., and is part of the Yard's historic Officers Quarters.
-The residence is known as Tingey House in honor of its first resident, former U.S. Navy officer Thomas Tingey.
-According to popular legend, Tingey's ghost haunts the property.
+The residence was named in honor of its first resident and yard commandant, Commodore Thomas Tingey.

 Location

 Tingey House is located on the grounds of the Washington Navy Yard and adjoins Leutze Park, the yard's parade ground.
 It is part of "Admirals' Row" (Officers Quarters), a group of historic homes that serve as official residences for senior Navy officers and their families.
 The House is also called the Commandant's Quarters or Commandant's House.

 Tingey House lies immediately east of the Latrobe Gate (also called the "Main Gate").

 Layout

 Tingey House is a two-and-a-half-story structure with a gable roof.
 According to a 1970s-era National Register of Historic Places nomination form, the first floor contains a dining room, library, kitchen, and two parlors; the second floor contains four bedrooms, and the attic contains two chambers.
 There is a porte-cochère and enclosed porch on the south and east sides of the House.